ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 > ## Using multiple cores
 > Try running the "hello" program with different numbers of threads.
 > - Can you use more threads than the cores on the machine?
 > You can use *nproc* command to find out how many cores are on the machine.
+>
+>>## Solution
+>> Threads are an OS abstraction and have no direct relationship to cores.
+You can launch as many threads as you want (the maximum number of threads can be limited by OS and/or OpenMP implementation), however the performance may degrade.
+> {: .solution}
 {: .challenge}

 > ## OpenMP with Slurm
 > When you wish to submit an OpenMP job to the job scheduler Slurm, you can use the following boilerplate.